marifarwi/Soilpunk_joulethief/README.md

-# Soilpunk_joulethief
+# Soilpunk workshop HDSA22

 SoilPunk workshop HDSA2022<img src="./images/soilpunkwsimage.jpg" alt="" width="600"/>

 *ALTERNATIVE SCRIPT - SOILPUNK*

-This workshop is developed by the two collectives Hackers and Designers and Hackiteckts in the context of the H&D Summer Academy 2022 "Connecting Oterhwise.
-We invite participants and faciliators of the different nodes to imagine and try out ways to radically reduce the energy use associated with communication technologies such as the Internet and consider a low-tech approaches to 'connecting otherwise'.
+This workshop is developed by the two collectives Hackers & Designers and Hackitects in the context of the H&D Summer Academy 2022 "Connecting Otherwise.
+We invite participants and facilitators of the different nodes to imagine and try out ways to radically reduce the energy use associated with communication technologies such as the Internet and consider a low-tech approaches to 'connecting otherwise'.

 Some questions / points of discussion we want to explore through this hands-on workshop: